yosephgashawtena/alx-pre_course/README.md

-My first readme
-Coding in alx is so cool.
+My first readme coding in alx is so cool